sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/anchor.md

 ---
 title: "Anchor"
-hidden: true
+hidden: false
 ---
-An *anchor* is a string, Match object, or array of match objects.
+An *anchor* is a string, Match object, or array of Match objects.

 If you want to be syntactically concise, you can define a simple string anchor like: